vanyanv/Modern-Pokedex/README.md

-This is the ModernPokedex Build with NEXT.JS, React Router, TailwindCSS, Chat.js and deployed on Vercel
+This is the ModernPokedex Built with NEXT.JS, React Router, Context, TailwindCSS, Chat.js and deployed on Vercel